MakeSchool/institutional-plan/student-affairs/jedi.md

 ### Operation & Initiatives

 Ideas for initial JEDI Council projects/initiatives:
+* Finalizing the structure and responsibilities of the JEDI Council
 * Creation of company-wide JEDI OKRs to include in rubrics for all team members
+* Holding each team (including SLT) accountable for JEDI goals and metrics
 * Interviews of D&I consulting firms
 * Creation of job description for a full-time, staff JEDI resource at Make School who will also help continue to evolve the JEDI Council
 * Creation of a student-facing/encompassing JEDI subcommittee that will work on the following initiatives: